North American Interfraternity Conference: Current members

 At one time, the National Interfraternity Conferences separated its members into those with Junior membership and those with Senior membership.
-In addition to the fraternities own websites, chapter information is available at the Baird's Manual Archive Online.
+In addition to the fraternity's websites, chapter information is available at the Baird's Manual Archive Online.

-Active Former members
+Active former members

 Several of the historically large fraternities are no longer members of the NIC.
-In December 2002, Kappa Sigma (December 9), Phi Delta Theta (December 9), and Phi Sigma Kappa, withdrew their membership in the NIC due to disagreements with the strategic direction of the organization.
+In December 2002, Kappa Sigma (9 December), Phi Delta Theta (9 December), and Phi Sigma Kappa, withdrew their membership in the NIC due to disagreements with the strategic direction of the organization.
 Phi Sigma Kappa rejoined the NIC in 2006.
-On October 27, 2015, Lambda Chi Alpha resigned its membership, stating: "Unfortunately, the NIC has recently elected to pursue counterproductive tactics that we believe are antithetical to our values and we cannot support them."
-On January 14, 2016, Tau Kappa Epsilon announced that it had resigned its membership effective immediately, citing an extreme increase in cost resulting from the NIC 2.0 initiative and the obligation to ensure every member dollar is spent wisely.
+On 27 October 2015, Lambda Chi Alpha resigned its membership, stating: "Unfortunately, the NIC has recently elected to pursue counterproductive tactics that we believe are antithetical to our values and we cannot support them."
+On 14 January 2016, Tau Kappa Epsilon announced that it had resigned its membership effective immediately, citing an extreme increase in cost resulting from the NIC 2.0 initiative and the obligation to ensure every member dollar is spent wisely.

-On January 24, 2017, Delta Epsilon Psi resigned to focus efforts on National APIDA Panhellenic Association (NAPA), and the Panhellenic Association.
-Sigma Phi Epsilon announced its resignation on November 7, 2019, citing that "SigEp’s vision for how to enhance health and safety in the fraternity experience and partner with our host institutions has diverged from the NIC’s current approach."
+On 24 January 2017, Delta Epsilon Psi resigned to focus efforts on National APIDA Panhellenic Association (NAPA), and the Panhellenic Association.
+Sigma Phi Epsilon announced its resignation on 7 November 2019, citing that "SigEp’s vision for how to enhance health and safety in the fraternity experience and partner with our host institutions has diverged from the NIC’s current approach."